JINL2/mystorecluade/website/docs/DESIGN_SYSTEM.md

 # Toss Design System Guide

-This document outlines the design system used in the myStore web application, based on Toss (토스) Korean fintech app's design patterns.
+This document outlines the design system used in the myStore web application, based on Toss Korean fintech app's design patterns.

 ## Design Philosophy